 Stub Acme threads follow the same basic design, but have a thread depth less than one half the pitch.

-CAUTION - Although a side load will not cause a centralizing thread to wedge, the nut is not designed to operate with a side load such as a pulley, drive belt, etc. See "Load Definition" section for further information.
-(See Image 1 in Figure 1 Below)
+CAUTION: Although a side load will not cause a centralizing thread to wedge, the nut is not designed to operate with a side load such as a pulley, drive belt, etc. See “Load Definition” section for further information.
+(See FIG. 1)

-On an acme screw, this diameter is approximately halfway between the land diameter and the root diameter.
+PITCH DIAMETER- On an Acme screw, this diameter is approximately halfway between the land diameter and the root diameter.
 It is the diameter at which the thread thickness is equal to the space between threads.